This autumn, London’s ICA will be hosting an exhibition dedicated to the notorious underground comix title, Outside Now!

 Originally launched in 1964 by the now-defunct publishing house Bench Press Press, Outside, Now! featured cartoon interpretations of fact-based fights between the major comic creators of the day.
 As its former publisher Cornelius Numb recalls: “In those days, the comic industry was full of people from all sortsa different backgrounds.
 Like me, most of them started out on the bare-knuckle boxing circuit.”

-“We ran that fight in our double-sized Christmas 1971 issues.
-Despite their injuries, Steve, Bill and Carmine [all] collaborated on the strip.
-Say what you like, but those guys were pros.”
+“We ran the Marvel vs DC Baseball Brawl in our double-sized 1971 Boxing Day issue.
+Despite their injuries, Steve, Bill and Carmine [all] worked together and hit their deadlines.
+Those guys were pros.”

 “Those guys tried their best,” says Numb, “but what kind of chump wants to read a book that doesn’t have drawings?”